snap-stanford/snap-python/doc/source/reference/GetBfsEffDiam1.rst

 GetBfsEffDiam
 '''''''''''''

-.. function:: GetBfsEffDiam(Graph, NTestNodes, SubGraphNIdV, IsDir)
+.. function:: GetBfsEffDiam(NTestNodes, SubGraphNIdV, IsDir)
    :noindex:

-Uses the entire graph (all edges) to measure the shortest path lengths but reports only the path lengths between nodes in SubGraphNIdV.
+A graph method that uses the entire graph (all edges) to measure the shortest path lengths but reports only the path lengths between nodes in *SubGraphNIdV*.

 Parameters:

-- *Graph*: graph (input)
-    A Snap.py graph or a network.

-- *NTestNodes*: int (input)
+- *NTestNodes*: int
     Number of starting nodes for calculating path lengths.

-- *SubGraphNIdV*: TIntV - vector of ints (input)
-    List of nodes in the subgraph for which the path lengths will be reported.
+- *SubGraphNIdV*: Python list or TIntV - vector of ints List of nodes in the subgraph for which the path lengths will be reported.

 - *IsDir*: bool (input)